-The First Battle of Mogadishu, also known as the Day of the Rangers (also referred to as the Black Hawk Down incident, occurred on October 3-4, 1993, and involved a clash between US Special Operations Forces and Somali militia on October 3-4, 1993.
-On that day, a fierce firefight in Mogadishu, the capital of Somalia, attracted media attention worldwide and remained in the headlines for days.
+The First Battle of Mogadishu, also known as the Day of the Rangers or the Black Hawk Down incident, occurred on October 3-4, 1993, and involved a clash between US Special Operations Forces and Somali militiamen.
+This intense firefight, which took place in the capital city of Mogadishu, garnered widespread media attention and remained in the news for several days.

 1st Battle of Mogadishu

-- Major criticism falls on the Clinton administration for reducing the number of forces allocated to the UN mission, not informing the military of its diplomatic initiatives, the dual chain of command, and not providing at least Bradley Armored Fighting Vehicles (AFVs) as requested.
+- The Clinton administration faced criticism for reducing the number of forces allocated to the UN mission, not informing the military of its diplomatic initiatives, and the dual chain of command, and not providing Bradley armored fighting vehicles as requested.

-Shortly after the Battle of Mogadishu, General William Garrison, who led the operation, retired.
-The Americans have withdrawn from the fiercest military conflict since the Vietnam War in the next few months.
-In a national security policy review session held in the White House on October 6, 1993, US President Bill Clinton directed the Acting Chairman of the Joint Chiefs of Staff, Admiral David E. Jeremiah, to stop US forces against Aidid except those required in self-defense, during a national security policy review session in the White House.
+After the unsuccessful mission, General William Garrison, who led the operation, retired.
+The US withdrew from the conflict in the following months.
+On October 6, 1993, US President Bill Clinton directed the Acting Chairman of the Joint Chiefs of Staff, Admiral David E. Jeremiah, to stop US forces against warlord Mohamed Farrah Aidid, except those required in self-defense, during a national security policy review session in the White House.